kigawas/kigawas.github.io/_posts/2018-11-22-y-combinator-in-python.md

 And the `3+3` will only be evaluated when we call it like `another_f()`.

-> It is called "[eta conversion](https://www.wikiwand.com/en/Lambda_calculus#/%CE%B7-conversion)" in lambda calculus.
+> It is called "[eta conversion](https://wiki.haskell.org/Eta_conversion)" in lambda calculus.

 ### Z-Combinator

-Back to the Y-combinator we wrote, the problem happened when Python evaluate our argument too early, so we need to delay the argument to the latter lambda inside:
+Back to the Y-combinator we wrote, the problem comes when Python is evaluating our arguments too early, so we need to delay the calculation of `x(x)` in the argument lambda:

 ```python
 Y = lambda f: (lambda x: x(x))(lambda x: f(lambda *args: x(x)(*args)))
 print(Y(fac)(5))  # 120
 ```

-By this way, until the argument is passed into the latter lambda, `x(x)` will not be evaluated.
+By this way, `x(x)` will not be evaluated util `5` passed into it.

 > Eta-converted Y-combinator is called Z-combinator。